carlamendescms/carlamendescms/README.md

 I love innovation and technology. 👩‍💻❤️‍🔥

 I'm Computer Science Bachelors.
 I have more than 6 years of experience with requirements analysis for software development.
+I want to work as a data scientist.

 👀 I am very curious.
 In my jobs, I developed reports with SQL scripts in Microsoft SQL Server and Oracle.
-I developed BI dashboards in data visualization tools like Qlik Sense and Power BI.
+I developed BI dashboards in data visualization tools as Qlik Sense and Power BI.

 In 2021, I started my studies in Data Science.
 I studied in Data Analytics Bootcamp (260 hours) by WoMakersCode.
 I'm learning MBA in Big Data and Data Analytics.
 I also study Data Analysis Certification (240 hours) by Laboratoria and IBM.